ankitjain28may/personal-blog/_posts/2020-12-17-communitybridge-mentee-with-keptn.md

 I have been following the CNCF community and hence got to know about this program and thinking to apply for this program from last one year but unfortunately either I miss the deadline or stuck in something else.
 I have been constantly trying to make some good open-source contribution to CNCF projects.
 It's kinda challenging to find proper time for the open-source contribution along with a full-time job which is equally amazing and exciting.

 I was constantly following the CNCF blog and tracking the status for the Fall 2020 CommunityBridge Program.
-I choose **"[Keptn CLI to support multiple contexts like KUBECONFIG](https://github.com/keptn/keptn/issues/2300)"** project idea from Keptn organization out of [22 projects ideas](https://github.com/cncf/mentoring/blob/master/communitybridge/2020/q3-q4/project_ideas.md) from 12 Graduated, Incubating and Sandbox organization.
+Out of 22 projects ideas from 12 graduated, incubating, and sandbox projects I submitted my application for the CNCF sandbox project Keptn, as their project idea was most appealing to me.
+Keptn proposed two project ideas and one of them directly caught my eye.

 # Why Keptn?

-[Keptn](https://keptn.sh/) is an event-based control plane for continuous delivery and automated operations for cloud-native applications.
-Keptn is the CNCF sandbox project and is selected for the first time under the LFX Mentorship program.
+[Keptn](https://keptn.sh/) is a data-driven control-plane for continuous delivery and automated operations for cloud-native applications.
+Keptn is a CNCF sandbox project and has been selected for the first time under the LFX Mentorship program.

 I liked the project idea i.e **"[Keptn CLI to support multiple contexts like KUBECONFIG](https://github.com/keptn/keptn/issues/2300)"** since it fits completely with my skill set.
-Also, I am fond of CI/CD tools and loves to explore them.
+Also, I am fond of CI/CD tools and love to explore them.
 The other reason for me choosing this project is because I have worked/developed a tool called **"[Ingress Concierge](https://github.com/razorpay/concierge/tree/ingress-concierge/)"** which is used to create leases for incoming connections to Kubernetes Ingress Objects.
 Under this project, I have added the feature to use multi-contexts so I am kinda confident with Keptn's project idea and how to implement the project.

 # How did I start with Keptn?